pgpkeys-eu/pgpkeys-eu.github.io/docs/scratchpad/reservations.md

 There are also a number of unassigned gaps in the registries that are not specifically marked as reserved, but which were presumably left unassigned intentionally:

 * Packet type 15 is the only unassigned code point that can be represented in legacy framing, so was presumably kept available in case of a packet that had to be backwards-compatible with PGP 2.
-    It was marked "reserved" in draft-ietf-openpgp-formats-00 section 4.3 but was unassigned in draft-01 and the eventual RFC2440.
+    It was marked "reserved" in draft-ietf-openpgp-formats-00 section 4.3 but was unassigned in subsequent drafts and the eventual RFC2440.
-* Packet type 16 was a "comment packet" in draft-ietf-openpgp-formats-00 section 5.12 but was unassigned in draft-01 and the eventual RFC2440.
+* Packet type 16 was a "comment packet" in draft-ietf-openpgp-formats-00 section 5.12 but was unassigned in subsequent drafts and the eventual RFC2440.
     This may have been intended to stand in for RFC1991's never-implemented "comment packet" (type 14), which was repurposed as a subkey packet.
 * Public key algorithms 4-15 (these were already missing in draft-ietf-openpgp-formats-00)
 * Reasons for revocation 4-31 (reason 32 was added in draft-ietf-openpgp-rfc4880bis)